svenkreiss/databench/docs/backend.rst

 Add to the ``static`` map in ``index.yaml`` to serve static files.
 The ``static`` map is a regular expression to match the url against which contains a single capture bracket and the root folder.
-In the default configuration
+In this example configuration

 .. code-block:: yaml